pbermell/SelfDrivingCarNanoDegree/Project2/README.md

 Figure3: one image of each class of the dataset.

 An intuitive view to the data completes the exploratory visualisation process.
 For instance, figure 3 shows an example picture of each class from the dataset.
 Exploring this visualisation over multiple images of the 43 classes may look irrelevant.
-However, it gives an idea of the sort of traffic signs standards, the dataset is built upon.
+However, it gives an idea of the sort of traffic signs images the dataset is built upon.

+## 2. Design and test a model architecture
+### 2.1 Data preprocessing

+Basic preprocessing of the dataset was achieved by first re-shuffling randomly the dataset which was found to be arranged by classes.
+In Table 1, the class labels of the first 500 image samples are displayed before (left) and after (right) the re-shuffling.

+![alt text][table1]